Sandgate-Redcliffe District Cricket Club

 The Sandgate-Redcliffe District Cricket Club is a cricket club in Sandgate and Redcliffe, Queensland, Australia.
 They play in the Queensland Premier Cricket competition.
 They were founded in 1961.

 The Gators are most known for their three-peat of two-day premierships in the 1997/98, 1998/99 and 1999/00 seasons.
 This period of two-day cricket dominance continued at the start of the new millennium with a further two premierships coming in 2001/02 and 2003/04.

 Sandgate created Queensland Premier Cricket history by becoming the first Men's First Grade team to win three successive Twenty20 titles in 2015/16, 2016/17 and 2017/18.

-Most recently the Gators are known for their Women's First-grade T20Max premiership in the 2023/2024 Season and their third-grade One-day premiership in the 2022/2023 season.
+Since 2018, the Gators have faced challenges in maintaining consistent success, but have still secured several premierships.
+These include the Women’s First Grade T20 Max premiership in the 2023/2024 season, the Third Grade One-Day premiership in the 2022/2023 season, and back-to-back C1 Warehouse premierships in the 2023/2024 and 2024/2025 seasons.
+These achievements have played an important role in developing the club’s players, particularly its emerging young talent.

+In recent seasons, the Gators have emerged as leading contenders in underage competitions.
+This success includes an Under-19 premiership in the 2024/2025 season, led by captain Kane Neilsen, as well as the Lord Taverners Under-17 Championship in the 2025/2026 season.

+In 2026, Sandgate-Redcliffe junior Steven Hogan was selected in Australia’s Under-19 squad for the ICC Men’s Under-19 World Cup.
+Hogan has drawn comparisons with Australian Ricky Ponting.
+Batting at number three in Australia’s opening match of the tournament, Hogan scored 115 from 111 deliveries, recording the first century of the competition.
+He is also recognised as one of Queensland’s most promising emerging players, a reputation reinforced by his 2025/2026 season in which he amassed 475 runs at an average of 67.86, including one century and four half-centuries, despite missing a significant portion of the season due to international commitments.